 TL Questions and Answers

-Every member of the Senior Class spends their final year at MHS in the TL Program.
+Every member of the Senior Class spends their final year at MHS in the Transitional Living program.

 No, there is no merit system.
 However, there is a level system and responsibilities that students will have in and around their apartment building.